 I paid 120 Lei (around 26€) for the trip, and I bought the ticket at the Filaret Bus Station, from where the bus departs.
 Please note that you can pay only in cash, and there is no cash machine there, so be prepared.
 Purchasing at the station is the only option so far, so I am afraid it is not possible to book your sit online.
 Actually, I remember that when I approach the counter to buy a ticket, the kind lady told me that I need to wait 5 minutes till she will finish eating her banana….
 I gave her 20 in case she had some afters to consume too.
 No problem whatsoever, I’ve been trough worst.
 Eventually banana lady served me, and she spoke as good English as was required to close the deal.

-The Filaret Bus station, that probably isn’t very impressive but does the job, is located in southern part of the city, but still close to the center (around 20-30 mins walk from Parliament).
+The Filaret Bus station, that probably isn’t very impressive but do the job, is located in southern part of the city, but still close to the center (around 20-30 mins walk from Parliament).
 Ultimately you can always take a bus, tram or taxi.
 My local Romanian friend advised me that taxi shouldn’t cost more than 8-9 Lei from the city center.As I mentioned before, I didn’t manage to find any current info online, so I took a bus that was departing at 16.00.
 Now I know that there is another bus that leaves at 13.00, so you can arrive way earlier (god if I only knew, I wouldn’t have to drive with drank taxi driver in Sofia, I could just walk).
 It does say at the counter’s window that bus arrives at 23.30 at Sophia’s main station for buses and trains (located north of the city center), but we arrived at 22.40, and that was probably due to the fact that the border wasn’t busy at all.
 We stopped there only for 5 minute where our passports got checked.
 There is also another bus from different company that leaves at 22.30 from Filaret too, so you have 3 direct options: 13.00, 16.00 and 22.30, and they run from Monday to Sunday.
 The bus will leave from stand number 1.
 Even that it was a Friday, vehicle was almost empty, so I claimed all 5 sits at the end to stretch my legs.
 Joking, just 3.
 Mine did not have a toilet, so either don’t drink or use charming bathroom (1 Lei) at the Filaret Bus Station prior departure.

 On the way it will stop just twice, and journey takes around 7h.
 First stop will be after the border on Bulgarian side and just for 10 minutes.
 I am sure there must be a toilet, but I couldn’t locate one.
 Second stop will be a bit longer, 20 minutes, where you can use a loo and buy something to eat or drink.
 Toilet will cost 0.30 Bulgarian Lev.
 Once you will reach your destination, you can walk 20 minutes to the center, take a taxi (I paid 4.40 Lev), tram or bus.

 There are several buses that leaves hourly to Ruse (Bulgarian side).
 From there, just outside the border, you can catch another one to Sofia.
-As fare as I am aware, it will be twice cheaper, but I just couldn’t be bothered .
+As fare as I am aware, it will be twice cheaper, but I just couldn’t be bother .